 Why Use Webhooks

-To receive webhook events, you need to register webhook endpoint .
-Once registered, HIFI can push real-time event data to your application's webhook endpoint whenever an event occurs in your HIFI account.
-HIFI uses HTTPS to deliver webhook events as a JSON payload containing an Event object.
+To start receiving webhook events, register a webhook endpoint .
+Once registered, HIFI will push real-time event data to your application's webhook endpoint whenever an event occurs in your HIFI account.
+Webhook events are delivered via HTTPS as a JSON payload containing an Event object.

-Receiving webhook events is particularly valuable for monitoring asynchronous events such as when a transaction is confirmed or a user object is updated.
+Receiving webhook events is particularly valuable for monitoring asynchronous events such as when a transaction is confirmed or a user's KYC status for a rail is updated.

 Event Overview

-By registering webhook endpoints in your HIFI account, you enable HIFI to automatically send Event objects as part of POST requests to the registered webhook endpoint hosted by your application.
-After your webhook endpoint receives the Event, your app can execute backend actions (for example, updating your transaction records or notifying users after receiving a TRANSFER.CRYPTO_TO_CRYPTO event).
+By registering webhook endpoints, you enable HIFI to automatically send Event objects as part of POST requests to the registered webhook endpoint hosted by your application.
+Once your webhook endpoint receives an Event, your application can execute backend actions, such as updating transaction records or notifying users about the event.

 {